MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/breadcrumb.md

 ## Description

-Breadcrumbs should be used as a navigational aid in your app or site.
+`Breadcrumb` controls should be used as a navigational aid in your app or site.
 They indicate the current page's location within a hierarchy and help the user understand where they are in relation to the rest of that hierarchy.
 Breadcrumb also provides one-click access to higher levels of that hierarchy.

-This code component provides a wrapper around the [Fluent UI Breadcrumb](https://developer.microsoft.com/fluentui#/controls/web/breadcrumb) control for use in canvas and custom pages.
+This code component provides a wrapper around the [Fluent UI `Breadcrumb`](https://developer.microsoft.com/fluentui#/controls/web/breadcrumb) control for use in canvas and custom pages.

 [View component in the GitHub repository](https://github.com/microsoft/powercat-creator-kit/tree/main/CreatorKitCore/SolutionPackage/Controls/cat_PowerCAT.Breadcrumb)